elementor/lokl-www/content/_index.md

 ### Getting started with Lokl

  - Ensure Docker and cURL are installed
- - Copy and paste this one line to your terminal :
+ - Copy and paste this one line to your terminal:

 `sh -c "$(curl -sSl 'https://lokl.dev/cli-5.0.0')"`